-Assertive Community Treatment is a team treatment approach designed to provide comprehensive, community-based psychiatric treatment, rehabilitation, and support to persons with serious and persistent mental illness such as schizophrenia.
+Assertive Community Treatment is a team treatment approach designed to provide comprehensive, community-based psychiatric treatment, rehabilitation, and support to persons with serious mental illness such as schizophrenia.
 The ACT model of care evolved out of the work of Arnold Marx, M.D., Leonard Stein, and Mary Ann Test, Ph.D., in the late 1960s.
 ACT has been widely implemented in the United States, Canada and England.
 The Department of Veterans Affairs has also implemented ACT across the United States.

 A team of professionals whose backgrounds and training include social work, rehabilitation, counseling, nursing and psychiatry provide assertive community treatment services.
 Among the services ACT teams provide are case management, initial and ongoing assessments, psychiatric services, employment and housing assistance, family support and education, substance abuse services, and other services and supports that are critical to an individual's ability to live successfully in the community.
 ACT services are available 24 hours a day, 365 days a year.